 Dick and his wife Deb own and operate Kerndt Livestock Products.
 Woodland Industries assembles most their products.

 The Kerndts enjoy traveling for the business, gardening and Twins baseball.

 Brad grew up in southern Michigan and attended college at Michigan Tech University.
 Shortly after he and his wife Debbie were married, they moved to Rochester for the first time.
 Through Brad’s career at IBM, they have had the opportunity to live in New York, Connecticut, and London (UK).
 Brad is currently Vice President of Transformation and Operations in one of IBM’s business units and he has served multiple terms on the board of a local church.
 Debbie and Brad have two grown children who live in the Twin Cities.
 Brad enjoys hiking, skiing, kayaking, and pretty much anything outdoors.

-Hilary Battey is the Marketing and Community Outreach Manager for R&S Transport.
-Since 2013, Hilary has immersed herself in several departments within R&S Transport prior to accepting her current role.
+Hilary Carr is Human Resources Manager at Kids on the GO.
+She previously served as the Marketing and Community Outreach Manager for R&S Transport.
 From customer care, to accounting, to human resources, Hilary has served as an advocate for handicapped and disabled population from various perspectives.